TopPilot8362/SSA-eAIP/docs/Aerodromes/Uganda/Entebbe (HUEN)/ground.md

 # Ground

-The responsibility of SMC at Entebbe falls to the dedicated Ground ATS unit, Entebbe Ground (HUEN_GND) on XXX.XXX MHz.
+The responsibility of SMC at Entebbe falls to the dedicated Ground ATS unit, Entebbe Ground (HUEN_GND) on 121.900 MHz.
 SMC will be responsible for the aerodrome movements outside of the runway, including pushback and taxi to/from the runway.
 SMC will also be responsible for the initial call of VFR aircraft looking for start and taxi to the runway.

 ## Visual Flight Rules (VFR) Aircraft.